Make Your Next Trip Extraordinary

 Best short trip

-Offered only from mid-October to mid-November, the compact Churchill – Classic Polar Bear Expedition is a fantastic way to experience the Arctic and see polar bears up close in just six days.
-Churchill, in the Canadian Arctic, is more easily accessible than other Arctic destinations so you’ll save in travel time.
+Offered only from mid-October to mid-November, the compact Churchill Classic Polar Bear Expedition by Natural Habitat is a fantastic way to experience the Arctic and see polar bears up close in just six days.
+Churchill, on the shores of Hudson Bay in northern Manitoba, is more easily accessible than other Arctic destinations, so you’ll save in travel time.
 Plus, the “polar rover” vehicles used for this expedition are designed specifically for traversing the tundra and for safely observing polar bears up close.
-Every seat is a window seat and the floor of the viewing platform is steel-mesh, so passengers can be inches from curious bears who often sniff around right beneath the rover.
+Every seat is a window seat and the floor of the viewing platform is steel mesh, so passengers can be inches from curious bears who often sniff around right beneath the rover.

 Best cruise to see ice